umangbholasamagra/docs/docs/ODK Form Management Package.md

 1. Download the library from the Github link.
 Unzip library.

 2. Start Android Studio.
 Follow to File -> New -> Import Module .
 Go to the path where your extracted library is located and select it.
-Uncheck other modules and add 'samagra-form-management'.
+Uncheck other modules and add 'collect_app'.

 3. Add Gradle dependency and It's Done!

 ```
-api project(':samagra-form-management');`
+api project(':collect_app');`
 ```
+4. In your project's settings.gradle, Add :collect_app to included modules list.

+5. The project is a dummy project, for it to be running, you will have to add google services.json for your project configured on Firebase.
+You can follow these [steps](https://firebase.google.com/docs/android/setup) to configure projects on firebase.
+This is essential to test the project.

+6. Adding to this, we are using Firebase remote config to read the user role and list of forms for the user, to determine which forms to download.
+You can use other backend configurations as per your suitability.

 ### Giving Storage Permissions